AriaFallah/mobx-store/README.md

 store.redo('test') // value of test is [1, 2, 3] again
 ```

-#### Make your React components a function of the state in your store
+#### Easy interop with React

 One of the best things about the store is that you can use it with `mobx-react` because it's based
-upon mobx.

-For example to display some lists of objects, that automatically updates the view when you add
-another one.
+upon MobX.
+This also means that when you mutate your objects you don't need setState() calls because
+MobX will handle all the updating for you.

 ```js
 import React from 'react'